iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 > I have tried to install this app several times.
 After I log in, I always get a message that "Something went wrong on our end.
 Please try again."<br> :date: __2021-01-23 15:09:21__

-> I dont understand how this will ever work of it keeps turning itself off.
-I check everyday and have to turn the stupid thing back on.<br> :date: __2021-01-23 00:20:38__

-> I no longer have an exposure log in google after recent update.
-No longer exists to check if the app is checking or not.
-So I don't know if if the app is working or not.
-Before the update it checked twice a day.
-Now ..?
-I have already said this-reply sent by app developer said to check my exposure log...how when it's not there?
-I am on Android 11 and app updated few days ago.
-So now what?<br> :date: __2021-01-21 21:27:19__

-> Would be great to use even without data or wifi so I know who is having symptoms of coronavirus.
-I need to keep myself safe as I am looking after the elderly and disabled.<br> :date: __2021-01-19 08:23:37__

 #### 1-star reviews